fjp/fjp.github.io/_posts/self-driving/2017-10-17-ctrv-model.md

 layout: single
 title:  CTRV Model
 date:   2017-10-17 17:31:41 +0200
+excerpt: "A mathematical model to describe the motion of a mobile robot."
 categories: [process models, model, bicycle-model]
 tags: [udacity, bicycle model]
 use_math: true